Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 The wrapped component will only be rendered when the path is matched.
 The path matches the URL when it matches some initial portion of the URL.
 For example, a path of / would match both of the following URLs: / and /users.
 (Because /users begins with a / it matches the path /)

-Take a moment to navigate to <http://localhost:3000/users> to see how both the App component and Users component are rendering.
+Take a moment to navigate to <a href="http://localhost:3000/users" class="uri">http://localhost:3000/users</a> to see how both the App component and Users component are rendering.

 exact
 =====